chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 9. **Portfolio Diversification**: The practice of spreading investments across different asset types or sectors to reduce risk.An investor might hold a mix of stocks, bonds, and real estate to diversify their portfolio.

+10. **FIFO (First In, First Out)**: FIFO is a method of calculating the cost basis of stocks where the first shares purchased are considered the first ones sold.
+This is commonly used in tax calculations to determine capital gains.

+&emsp;&emsp;&emsp;Example: If a user bought 100 shares of stock at $10 each, and later bought another 100 at $15, selling 100 shares would mean the cost basis is calculated using the first 100 shares purchased at $10, regardless of the current market price.

+11. **Dividend Adjustments**: Dividend adjustments refer to modifications in the cost basis of stocks based on dividend payments that affect the stock's value.
+For example, if a stock pays dividends, the cost basis may be adjusted to account for return of capital, which effectively reduces the taxable gain when the stock is sold.

+&emsp;&emsp;&emsp;Example: If a company pays a dividend and a user reinvest it in more shares of the stock, the cost basis of the user's investment in that stock will be adjusted upwards to reflect the additional shares bought with the dividend income.

 ---

 ## High Level Requirements